Best Manhwa 2023

 He gains a fortuitous event of a lifetime when he becomes the Player of the System, giving him the power to level up continuously through quests and Gate expeditions.

-The story was already an addictive classic tale of a hero when it was released as a web novel.
-But, when DUBU came in and gave life and color to the fans’ imagination, Solo Leveling’s fortune changed.
+The story was already a popular classic tale of a hero when it was released as a web novel.
+But, when DUBU came in and brought life and color to the fans’ imagination, Solo Leveling’s luck changed.

 It attracted fans from all over the world and, in turn, new fans to the webtoon industry.
 Of course, great story plus eyegasmic art?
 This popularity is well-deserved.